danbz/aesthetic-programming/source/6-ObjectAbstraction/Readme.md

 **`function preload(){}`:** In this game we have used an animated gif, i.e. Pacman that can be controlled by pressing certain key codes.
 To have the image drawn on the canvas, you need to use the function `loadImage()` to load the image file before the program runs `setup()` and `draw()`.

 **`image()`:** To display an image file on the p5.js canvas, the function `image()` is used and it takes parameters: which image (the file and its computer's location), x position (where you want to display in terms of the x axis), y position (where you want to display in terms of the y axis), the width of an image and the height of it (the size that you want to display as you might want to resize the original image).
+We have also used this function to display the captured video feeds as images in Chapter 4, "Data capture."

 **The tofu's shape:** As introduced in Chapter 2, "Variable geometry," we have reused the related syntax such as `rect()`, `vertex()`, `beingShape()` and `endShape()`.
 We will now also use typographic characters for the emotive expression by using the `text()` and `textSize()` functions.